 Your attendance at school is very important.
 Poor attendance will affect your progress, and truanting is against the law.
-If you are absent for any reason you must bring a note within seven days explaining the reason for your absence.
+If you are absent for any reason you must bring a note within seven (7) days explaining the reason for your absence.
 Give your note to the Front Office.
 Your note should include your name, your year, date/s of absences and the reason for absence(s).
 Absences - explained, unexplained and partial are reported in the mid-year and end of year reports.
 It should be remembered that partial absences are included in absences.

-I need to leave school early for part of the school day?
+• I need to leave school early for part of the school day?

-Students are NOT permitted to leave the school grounds for any reason without the permission of the Deputy Principal.
-Special permission may be granted upon the receipt of a written request from a parent giving a reason for the absence.
-All notes requesting a pass-out from the school for lunchtime or any time during the day should be brought to the Deputy Principal's office before 9.00am.
+Students are NOT permitted to leave the school grounds for any reason without permission.
+Permission may be granted upon the receipt of a written request or a phone call from a parent/carer giving a reason for the absence.
+All notes requesting a pass-out from the school for any time during the day should be brought to the Front Office before 9.05am.
+Students in Years 7-10 need to be collected by their parent/carer from the Front Office.